CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/converting-objects-to-text.md

 TODO: Convert.ToString()

+TODO: String interpolation

+TODO: String.Format

 ## Blocks that automatically convert Objects to Text

 TODO
 * Format Text With Value
 * Format Text With Values
 * Split text?
+* Convert Object To Text - need to make it clear how this works - does tostring and if tostring returns class name does json serialisation
 * Others?